Skip to main content

 2

-Using Reasoning
+Using Reasoning with reasoning_effort

 completion_create_response = client.chat.completions.create(